Pacific ocean perch: Life history

+160 youngest mature fish was age 7, and the oldest immature fish was age 23.

+Research that studied their reproductive seasonality near the Gulf of Alaska found that Pacific ocean perch ovary cells for females began to develop during the months of July through September.
+Advanced yolk formation in the oocytes occurred primarily between October and January and continued to increase in the oocytes until February.
+Embryos appeared within the ovaries during February and March, and egg development continued to April or May when parturition occurred.

+There is also an increase in the size of the ovary through March, a decrease in May as egg laying occurs, and a sharp drop off in June after parturition (Figure 3).
+Around June and July, Pacific ocean perch begin the resting stage period for the oocytes.

+The reproduction of this species was highly synchronous with a prolonged period of development from the onset of yolk formation in July and August to parturition in May.
+Yolk formation occurred during a 5- to 6-month period from July/August through December/January; this was followed by embryogenesis, which occurred during a 4- to 5-month period from December/January through May.
+The spent/resting period of Pacific ocean perch was very short, only about 2 months from the end of May through July, before yolk formation began again.

 Ecology

 Pacific ocean perch are mostly planktivorous,.
 In a sample of 600 juvenile perch stomachs, found that juveniles fed on an equal mix of calanoid, copepods and krill.
 Larger juveniles and adults fed primarily on euphausiids, and to a lesser degree, copepods, amphipods and mysids.
 In the Aleutian Islands, myctophids have increasingly comprised a substantial portion of the Pacific ocean perch diet, which also compete for euphausiid prey.
 It has been suggested that Pacific ocean perch and walleye pollock compete for the same euphausiid prey.
-Consequently, the large removals of Pacific ocean perch by foreign fishermen in the Gulf of Alaska in the 1960s may have allowed walleye pollock stocks to greatly expand in abundance.
+Consequently, the large removals of Pacific ocean perch by foreign fishermen in the Gulf of Alaska in the 1960s may have allowed walleye pollock stocks to expand in abundance greatly.

 Predators of adult Pacific ocean perch are likely sablefish, Pacific halibut, and sperm whales.
 Juveniles are consumed by seabirds, other rockfish, salmon, lingcod, and other large demersal fish.

 Population

-Pacific ocean perch is a very slow growing species, with a low rate of natural mortality (estimated at 0.06), a relatively old age at 50% maturity (10.5 years for females in the Gulf of Alaska), and a very old maximum age of 98 years in Alaska (84 years maximum age in the Gulf of Alaska).
+Pacific ocean perch is a very slow-growing species, with a low rate of natural mortality (estimated at 0.06), a relatively old age at 50% maturity (10.5 years for females in the Gulf of Alaska), and a very old maximum age of 98 years in Alaska (84 years maximum age in the Gulf of Alaska).
 Age at 50% recruitment to the commercial fishery has been estimated to be between 7 and 8 years in the Gulf of Alaska.
-Despite their viviparous nature, the fish is relatively fecund with number of eggs/female in Alaska ranging from 10,000 to 300,000, depending upon size of the fish.
+Despite their viviparous nature, the fish is relatively fecund, with the number of eggs/female in Alaska ranging from 10,000 to 300,000, depending upon the size of the fish.